 Sometimes it is impossible to pay all your bills before your next paycheck arrives.
 Or, you may need quick access to extra funds to cover an unforeseen financial emergency.
-If payday loans are used wisely, they can be a useful way of borrowing a relatively small sum of money for a short period of time.
-However, it is important to choose a legitimate, reliable, and fair payday loan lender.
+When payday loans are used wisely, they can be a useful way of borrowing a relatively small sum of money for a short time.
+However, it is vital to choose a legitimate, reliable, and fair payday loan lender.
 Here are some questions to ask when choosing between lenders.

 Are Payday Loans Legal in Your State?

 Payday lending is legal in 27 states, with 9 others allowing some form of short term storefront lending with restrictions.
 The remaining 14 and the District of Columbia forbid the practice.

 It is important to choose a legitimate lender with a state license.
 Also, ensure that the lender’s license is up-to-date.
 Do not borrow from a lender with an expired license.

 If a company displays a copy of its license on its website, always double-check this information by calling your state’s regulator of financial institutions.
 You can find a list of the regulators in each state on the website of the Consumer Financial Protection Bureau (CFPB).

 Is the Interest Rate Reasonable?